-Is there anything to do for tinnitus?
+Is there anything that can be done about tinnitus?

 The course of chronic tinnitus is unpredictable.
 Sometimes the symptoms stay the same, and sometimes they get worse over time.
 In about 10% of cases, tinnitus affects daily life to such an extent that professional help is needed.